.Previous Post: Day 9 – Ghuma Thanti To Parsye Khola (Batsyak Camp)

 - the first one is constructed of stone with a blue corrugated tin roof and

-- the second one – newer since it does not yet appear in the Google Earth satellite image – with blue corrugated tin walls as well as roof.
+- the second one – newer since it does not yet appear in the Google Earth satellite image – with blue corrugated tin walls and roof.

 Our crew set up our toilet tent some distance away.